-First order of business was to get rid of the old appliances.
+The first order of business was to get rid of the old appliances.
 They were cream-colored, old, ugly, and inefficient.

 Rather than toss them out, we decided to sell them to offset the cost of newer ones.
 Due to our listing techniques on Facebook Marketplace and Craigslist, all of them sold.
 Despite their age, they all sold pretty quickly too.

-The fridge and oven sold for $80 apiece, while the dishwasher and microwave also sold for $50 apiece.
+The fridge and oven sold for $80 a piece, while the dishwasher and microwave also sold for $50 apiece.
 So, for the mathematicians out there, you’ve worked out that we made $260 off of our old appliances.

 As we sold the appliances, we began looking for replacements on Facebook Marketplace.
-We found a stainless-steel oven for $100, a dishwasher for $100, and a microwave for $100.
+We found a stainless-steel oven for $100, a dishwasher for $100, and microwave for $100.

 The only issue with our replacement strategy was the fridge.
 The space for the fridge was an unusual dimension, and it made finding used options that would fit very difficult.